Last updated:

 Humanitarian support within the U.S.

-There are several groups providing support to refugees and asylum seekers at the border and in communities where they settle.
-These services help individuals address their basic needs, including legal services, education, health care, housing support, etc. Navigating American systems is a challenge, especially for those who have experienced trauma or for whom English is not their primary language.
+Support is needed to help individuals address their basic needs, including legal services, education, health care, housing support, etc. Navigating American systems is a challenge, especially for those who have experienced trauma or for whom English is not their primary language.
 Community organizations help individuals obtain the services that they need, including healing and emotional/spiritual care.

-There is a need to support organizations providing these direct services, whether at the border, in sending countries, and any communities hosting migrants, refugees and asylees, especially in large numbers.
-People who have increased risk factors in settlement, including single mothers, people with disabilities, seniors, Indigenous communities, non-Spanish or English speakers etc., must receive targeted services to support their unique needs.
+There is a need to support organizations providing these direct services, whether at the border, in sending countries, or in any communities hosting migrants, refugees, and asylees, especially in large numbers.
+People who have increased risk factors in settlement, including single mothers, people with disabilities, seniors, Indigenous communities, non-Spanish or English speakers, etc., must receive targeted services to support their unique needs.

 Advocacy

 Invest in groups that are working for policy changes.
-This includes supporting faster and less complicated asylum processes; improved conditions in detainment centers; better support and services for those waiting to cross the border and those who have been granted asylum; stronger government support for migrants, asylees and refugees seeking work; and support for those who fight racial injustice for refugees, migrants, asylees and U.S. citizens.
+This includes supporting faster and less complicated asylum processes, improved conditions in detainment centers, and better support and services for those waiting to cross the border and those who have been granted asylum and stronger government support.

 There is also a need to support calls for increased federal funding and assistance to cities and states experiencing large influxes of asylum seekers.